 The applicant's signature on the Enrollment Agreement does not constitute admission into the school until the student has been accepted for admission by an official of the school.
-If the applicant is not accepted, all monies paid will be refunded.
+If the applicant is not accepted by the school, all monies paid will be refunded.

-After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice either prior to the start of the first scheduled class or by midnight of the third business day (Saturdays, Sundays, and holidays are not business days) following the student's receipt of notice of acceptance from the school, whichever is later, and the applicant will receive a full refund of all monies paid.
-Applicants who have signed the Enrollment Agreement but have not yet visited the school may also cancel within three business days following either the school's regularly scheduled orientation procedures or a tour of the school's facilities and inspection of equipment, where training and services are provided.
+After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice either prior to the start of the first scheduled class or by midnight of the third business day following the signing of the agreement, whichever is longer, and the applicant will receive a full refund of all monies paid.
+Applicants who have signed the Agreement but have not yet visited the school may also cancel within three business days following either the school's regularly scheduled orientation procedures or a tour of the school's facilities and inspection of equipment, where training and services are provided.

-Cancellation will occur when the student gives a signed and dated written notice of cancellation (Wisconsin State Form EAB 1.07) to the Director of Admissions or President at the address shown on the catalog.
+Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the Enrollment Agreement.
 The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Agreement.
-A notice of cancellation may be given by mail or hand delivery.
+A notice of cancellation may be given by mail, hand delivery, or telegram.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.